laurentsimon/attestation/spec/predicates/deployment.md

   "predicateType": "https://in-toto.io/attestation/deployment/v1",
   "predicate": {
     "creationTime": "...",
     "scopes": {
       "kubernetes.io/pod/cluster_id": "unique-cluster-id",
     }
 }
 ```
-*Verification result*:
+**Verification result**:
 - The attestation authentication verification succeeds, because:
-  - Root 1 is authoritative for scope type "cloud.google.com/service_account/v1" and the cope is present in the attestation.
+  - Root 1 is authoritative for scope type "cloud.google.com/service_account/v1" and the scope is present in the (first) attestation signed by Root 1.
-  - Root 2 is authoritative for scope type "kubernetes.io/pod/cluster_id" and the cope is present in the attestation.
+  - Root 2 is authoritative for scope type "kubernetes.io/pod/cluster_id" and the scope is present in the (second) attestation signed by Root 2.
 - The scope match verification succeeds, because:
-  - Root 1: The service account matches the environment the container is to be deployed
+  - Root 1: The service account (in the first attesttation) matches the environment the container is to be deployed
-  - Root 2: The cluster ID matches the environment the container is to be deployed.
+  - Root 2: The cluster ID (in the second attesttation) matches the environment the container is to be deployed.

-### Example 6: Implicity scope type as URI
+### Example 6: Implicit scope type

-*Trusted (single) root configuration*:
+**Trusted (single) root configuration**:
 - A public key (ignored by the example)
 - Authoritative scope types: "binaryauthorization.googleapis.com/policy_uri" and "kubernetes.io/pod/namespace"
-- Required scope: "binaryauthorization.googleapis.com/policy_uri" with URI "projects/foo/platforms/gke/policies/bar".
+- Required scope types: "binaryauthorization.googleapis.com/policy_uri" with value "projects/foo/platforms/gke/policies/bar".

-*Deployment request*:
+**Deployment request**:
 - For a container running in a Kubernetes namespace "prod-namespace"
 - With the following attestation matching the container's digest in the request: